nmattei/cmps6790/_projects/FinalTutorial/FinalTutorial.md

 * (4 Points) *Project Plan*: Project plan is in place, relevant data is identified and links are provided, there are draft questions or hypothesis that the student is going to explore.
 Plan clearly explains how the data could be used to answer the question and addresses whether or not other data is needed.
 * (4 Points) *Extraction, Transform, and Load (ETL)*: At least one data set(s) are loaded correctly using web scraping other techniques.
 The data is discussed in terms of what it is and how it could be used to answer the question of study.
 Where the data comes from and how it is collected is clearly documented with links and other relevant details.
 The data is imported and tidy according to the principles discussed in class.
 Dtypes are set properly and displayed within the notebook, NaN's and other techniques are used following best practices discussed in class.
 * (4 Points) *Exploratory Data Analysis (EDA)*: You should do some light EDA on your data and show 3 - 5 interesting summary statistics or groups that relate to the questions you are asking of your data along with a brief justification as to why these statistics are interesting and relevant.
 You should also give at least 1 graphic which shows some interesting property or distribution of your data (skew, histogram, scatter plot) etc., and explain why this is relevant to your question.

+### Pitch Day 1 Scoring Rubric (10 Points)

+* (4 Points) *Professionalism*: You have used both code comments and markdown cells to professionally and clearly document your work including having a clear and clean notebook; linking to resources and documents; and doing so with code that is reasonable and efficient.
+Your notebook is correct and contains the required links.
+In addition, you have written code that is interpretable -- it contains comments where needed to understand, variable names are reasonable, and code that is reasonable and efficient.
+You have followed directions to turn in the file, clearly labeling everything.
+You have cited all sources and how you used them in the written portion of your answers.
+* (3 Points) *Slide*: Your slide includes includes your name, link to your website, the datasets you hope to use, and a question you are currently considering.
+* (3 Points) *Pitch*: Your pitch takes no more than 2-3 mins, is coherent, and you are an active participant in class on the day of the pitch **in person only**.

 | Full    |    Good |  Okay |   Lacking   |  No Marks |
 | : ---- :| : ---- :| : ---- :| : ---- :| : ---- :| : ---- : |